You need up-to-date ID in the 21st century

 Farewell to the old red-and-white Ontario Health Card

-Ontario is nearly finished upgrading the old red-and-white Ontario Health Card.
+Ontario has upgraded the old red-and-white Ontario Health Card.
 This is important.
 There were many more active health cards in circulation than there are living Ontarians.
 The Province needs to look after Ontario residents, but only eligible Ontario residents.

-Many of us now have the new Ontario Health Card, which contains many built-in verification features, including your photo, to ensure that you are who the card says you are when you present it to receive treatment.
+We should all now have the new Ontario Health Card.
+It contains many built-in verification features, including your photo, to ensure that you are who the card says you are when you present it to receive treatment.
 All of us need the new card.
 Get more information here.

 However, there are still many millions of the old red-and-white magnetic stripe cards in circulation.
 To put the matter in perspective, you would have long ago dumped your bank if it had not kept your credit card up to date with today’s technology.
 Ontario is phasing out the old red-and-white magnetic stripe card for just that reason.

 The change is mandatory.
-The old red-and-white magnetic stripe card is increasingly not accepted for treatment, or if so, only with another government-issued piece of ID.
-Shortly, the red-and-white card will neither work, nor be accepted.
+The old red-and-white magnetic stripe card is not accepted for treatment, or if so, only with another government-issued piece of ID.
 To get the many old, invalid, broken or fraudulent red-and-white Ontario Health Cards out of circulation, a human being at ServiceOntario needs to physically see you, and ensure you are who you say you are, and verify that you are an eligible resident of Ontario to make that switch.

 What you need to bring with you to get the new Ontario Health Card